kevin-mau/robo_advisor/README.md

     Advanced options: No
     All other options: The default value

-Then we add a new intent named `recommendPortfolio` and begin configuring sample utterances such as "I want to save money for my retirement".
+Next we add a new intent named `recommendPortfolio` and begin configuring sample utterances such as "I want to save money for my retirement" and "I want the best option to invest for my retirement".

 We create four slots: